 2.9.
-Discovery of Servers
+Discovery of TURN server

 Methods of TURN server discovery, including using anycast, are described in [I-D.ietf-tram-turn-server-discovery].
+The syntax of the "turn" and "turn" URIs are defined in Section 3.1 of [RFC7065].